bitgrip/angular-ngrx-blueprint/wiki/architecture-app-state.md

 ### StartState (in StartModule)

-#### ProductFamilyState
+#### TodosState (in TodosModule)

-Our first feature State is the StartState with the product family state.
-It represent the product families data from server as a persistent state and have to be in sync with the server state.
+Our first feature State is the TodosState with the todo state.
+It represent the todos data from server as a persistent state and have to be in sync with the server state.

-When we loading the product families data with our Loading *action* then a *side effect* will be triggered the get the data from the server via a *service*.
-If the server response is "Ok" then the Loading Success *action* will be triggered and the data saved to the Store.
+When we loading the todo data with our Loading *action* then a *side effect* will be triggered to get the data from the server via a *service*.
+If the server response is "Ok" then the Loading Success *action* will be triggered and the data put to the Store.

-In StartComponent we *select* the data in the OnInit method.
+In TodoPageComponent we *select* the data in the OnInit method.

 ***